 What are medical errors?

-medical error is defined as an unintended act, the failure of a planned action to be completed as intended, an error in planning to achieve a desired goal, or a departure from the process of patient care that may or may not result in harm.
+A medical error is defined as an unintended act, the failure of a planned action to be completed as intended, an error in planning to achieve a desired goal, or a departure from the process of patient care that may or may not result in harm.

 Medical practices have to maintain a record of all relevant patient data to monitor the treatment given and thus reduce the chances of risk and adverse medical events.
 Accurate medical records are important in a healthcare setting to not just ensure quality patient care but also to meet ethical and legal obligations.
 Medical transcription services can provide healthcare firms and physicians with accurate EHR documentation.